The National Infrastructure’s High Speed North Report focussed on one of the key Northern Powerhouse priorities: rail connectivity between key cities.

 Regeneration of the Leeds South Bank is already emerging well in advance of when the HS2 station is opened in 2033.

-Marc Davies is chair of ACE's Northern group.
+Marc Davies was chair of ACE's Northern group.